kravens/FAQ/wasabi.md

 ### Does Wasabi have a warrant canary?

-The nature of Wasabi is that you shouldn't need to trust the devs or the wasabi coordinating server, as you can verify that the code does leak information to anyone.
+The nature of Wasabi is that you shouldn't need to trust the devs or the wasabi coordinating server, as you can verify that the code doesn't leak information to anyone.
 The dev's have gone to great lengths in an attempt to ensure that the coordinator can't steal funds or harvest information (for example, the outputs sent from your wasabi wallet are blinded, meaning that even the wasabi server can't link the outputs to the inputs).

 The only known possible 'malicious' actions that the server *could* perform are two sides of the same coin;
 - blacklisted UTXO's